nestjs/docs.nestjs.com/content/techniques/queues.md

 });
 ```

-> info **Warning** When using named jobs, you must create processors for each unique name added to a queue, or the queue will complain that you are missing a processor for the given job.
+> Warning **Warning** When using named jobs, you must create processors for each unique name added to a queue, or the queue will complain that you are missing a processor for the given job.
 See <a href="techniques/queues#consumers">here</a> for more information on consuming named jobs.

 #### Job options